Amazon ECS task definition parameters - Amazon Elastic Container Service

 Required: No

 The number of cpu units the Amazon ECS container agent reserves for the container.
-On Linux, this parameter maps to CpuShares in the Create a container section of the Docker Remote API and the --cpu-shares option to docker run.
+On Linux, this parameter maps to CpuShares in the Create a container section.

 This field is optional for tasks that use the Fargate launch type.
 The total amount of CPU reserved for all the containers that are within a task must be lower than the task-level cpu value.